Simple RAG pattern

 ### Adding Knowledge Base to Prompt

-* Choose your knowledge base key (`companyDocs`).
+* Choose the knowledge base key (`companyDocs`).

 </Frame>